 While waiting to be relocated to a treatment center, as per his agreement with the Prosecutor, he was assaulted in jail, and subsequently placed in isolation; consequently, Daniel’s mental health deteriorated, which is quite common amongst the untreated mentally ill, as Dr. Metzner has stated.
 Metzner and other experts recommend an Integrated Treatment program for those suffering from a Co-Occurring Disorder.
 Few jails in our country offer an Integrated Treatment program.

 While he was in jail, Daniel did not receive the appropriate medications for his condition, nor did he have access to a Psychiatrist.
 He left his treatment center after a minor altercation with another client, and he subsequently drowned.
 The sad saga of my Daniel is now over.
 His paintings and poems reveal his inner soul; a tortured soul, a distressed soul.

 It is my intention to advocate for a change in the legal system in two key areas: a patient in a lock-down Psychiatric Unit should never be arrested and placed in a jail with violent felons.
 If those with Co-Occurring Disorders are ultimately sentenced to jail time, they MUST have access to treatment by the experts for both of their disorders.
 Only under these circumstances can we ever hope to assist these individuals in living a productive, successful life.

 Our prisons have become warehouses for the mentally ill.
-The cost for incarcerating these people is in the millions of dollars per year.
+The cost of incarcerating these people is in the millions of dollars per year.
 The cost to our families, whose loved ones are suffering from a Co-Occurring Disorder and then incarcerated, is incalculable.
 The system is indeed “broken.”
 I will continue my work with “The Addict’s Mom” in Daniel’s memory.
 It is my fervent wish that Daniel’s brief life was not a life lived in vain.

 Show Comments (0)